-- Failure to do so may cause the contracting agency to guess (sometimes wrong) that you have not met the limitations on subcontracting requirements and it may cause you to be eliminated from the competition.
+- Failure to do so may cause the contracting agency to guess (sometimes wrong) that you have not met the limitation in government subcontracting requirements and it may cause you to be eliminated from the competition.

 See also information about government small business subcontracting plans.

-For more information regarding FAR 52.219-14 Limitation on Subcontracting Clause or for help with small business subcontracting plans, call our legal professionals at 1-866-601-5518 for a free initial consultation.
+For more information regarding FAR 52.219-14 Limitations on Subcontracting Clause or for help with small business FAR subcontracting plans, call our legal professionals at 1-866-601-5518 for a free initial consultation.